-- 1. Utilize the front office TimeClock to clock in via your fingerprint when you come in.
-On days when you are running behind and getting to your job is priority one, you can you use the onscreen TimeClock on your computer to clock in. - 2.
-If you run into a problem where you forget to clock in or out, email your direct supervisor the day you encountered the problem allowing them to make the necessary entries the same day as well. - 3.
+- 1. Utilize the front office TimeClock or the TC MobileClock app to clock in when you arrive. - 2.
+If you run into a problem where you forget to clock in or out, email your direct supervisor the day you encountered the problem allowing them to make the necessary entries the same day as well.
+A timeclock adjustment form must be filled out as soon as possible. - 3.
 FYI When an employee forgets to clock in or out, when they attempt to use the TimeClock the following day, the system will ask if you forgot to punch in or out the previous day.
 Simply answer the question on the TimeClock. - 4.
 On days when an employee was absent the previous day, be sure and pick up an "Absent from Duty" form when you clock in.
-At the end of the work day when you go clock out, drop off the completed "Absent from Duty" form at the school front office.

-- 5. For those employees who are conducting extra duty tutoring for Lasara ISD, you must be diligent and accurate in the switching/selecting of job code 999.
-In addition to the switching of job code, the employee must turn all tutoring supporting documentation (i.e., date, subject, grade level, student names) associated with the tutoring sessions - 6.
-For those employees who attend workshops under Project RISE, you must be diligent and accurate in the switching/selecting of the appropriate Project RISE job codes. - 7.
+At the end of the work day when you go clock out, drop off the completed "Absent from Duty" form at the school front office. - 5.
+For those employees who are conducting extra duty tutoring for Lasara ISD, you must be diligent and accurate in the switching/selecting job codes.
+In addition to the switching of job code, the employee must turn all tutoring supporting documentation (i.e., date, subject, grade level, student names) associated with the tutoring sessions. - 6.
 At the end of each day or at the end of each work week at a minimum, it is recommended that each employee review their individual timesheets and communicate any discrepancies to your direct supervisor via email if at all possible to ensure an audit trail.
-During the review process, the objective is for the employee to approve all their time. - 8.
-Remember to keep the 2019-2020 Pay Schedule deadlines in the forefront.
+During the review process, the objective is for the employee to approve all their time. - 7.
+Remember to keep the 2022-2023 Pay Schedule deadlines in the forefront.